dreezman/CORS-Demo-Lab/README.md

 to explore the "What Ifs" along with seeing both sides of the client-server interaction on a step-by-step basis.
 This is the only way to fully understand how a technology works.

-[Same-Origin-Policy SOP](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) states that in a browser, data from one origin cannot be accessed by a different origin.
+[Same-Origin-Policy SOP](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) states that in a browser, the document or script from one origin cannot data (e.g. cookies, storage, DOM) in a different different origin.

 [Cross-Origin-Requests CORS](https://www.w3.org/TR/2020/SPSD-cors-20200602/) is a way of permitting cross origin access for HTTP requests (vs but does NOT regulate internal JavaScript(JS) access, no impact, still follows SOP).
 CORS also controls how credentials are sent across orgin in order to ensure the evil target origin does not steal the good guys bank origin credentials.

 SOP and CORS are easy to understand at a high level, but once one reads all the rules behind it, becomes very complex .
-There are a lot of "Rule XXX is always true EXCEPT in these cases" (localStorage vs cookies, img vs GET response, JS internal data vs HTTP data, * vs nil, one one domain allowed per Allow-Origin).
+There are a lot of "Rule XXX is always true EXCEPT in these cases" (localStorage vs cookies, img vs GET response, JS internal data vs HTTP data, * vs nil, one one domain allowed per Allow-Origin in some browsers, Forms not subject to CORS).
 One can understand that as a developer working in a 2-week sprint, one would just throw up their hands and find the easiest way to bypass all these restrictions because it is too complex to try and understand them.

 So in order to explore the intracies of CORS "What-Ifs", I created a Golang based CORS lab.
 Developers can use this lab to better understand the "What-Ifs"of CORS, and hopefully work within its limitations vs coding around them.